 Level 6, Kramer Law Building, Middle Campus, University of Cape Town

-Alcohol & substance abuse, Bullying, Children, Crime & safety statistics, Criminal justice system, Domestic violence / Intimate partner violence, Gangs, Gender-based violence, Gun violence, Hate Crime / Xenophobia, Homicide, Masculinity, Policing, Prevention concepts, Public spaces, Public violence, Safety planning, School safety, Sexual violence, Urban safety, Youth
+Alcohol & substance abuse, Bullying, Children, Crime & safety statistics, Criminal justice system, Domestic violence / Intimate partner violence, Gangs, Gender-based violence, Gangs and gun violence, Hate Crime / Xenophobia, Homicide, Masculinity, Policing, Prevention concepts, Public spaces, Public violence, Safety planning, Sexual violence, Urban safety, Violence in Schools and Educational Institutions, Youth and violence

 The intersection between global illicit flows, violence and crime at the local level remain under-studied, particularly in the Global South where the consequences for development and individual safety are greatest.